alexflint/process-isolation/README.md

 Segmentation fault: 11
 ```

-However, inside an isolated process we can safely run this without our
+However, inside an isolated process we can safely run this code without our
-whole python interpreter crashing:
+entire python interpreter crashing:

 ```python
 from process_isolation import import_isolated, ProcessTerminationError